jasny/http-message/README.md

 stale.

 Stale means that the object was bound to the global environment, but no longer reflects the current state.
-The state of the environment (eg global environments) has been copied to the object (think frozen in time).
-Modification in the global environment do not affect the stale object. **It is not possible to modify a stale object.**
+The state of the global environment has been copied to the object (think of it as frozen in time).
+Changes in the global environment do not affect stale objects. **It is not possible to modify a stale object.**

+_Note that the `Stream` is a resource that is not cloned by `with...` methods.
+This is also true when the `Response` is bound to the output stream.
+So outputting **does** affect stale response objects._

 In some cases, you do want to continue with a stale object.
 For example when catching an error in middleware.
 In that case you need to call `revive()`.
 This methods restores the global environment to the state of the stale object.